ct-js/docs.ctjs.rocks/docs/tutorials/making-games-polishing-jettycat.md

 ## Transition between rooms

-Ct.js has a module called `ct.transition`.
+Ct.js has a module called `transition`.
 It allows you to easily create nice transitions between levels.
 The idea is that you start the first half of a transition on a button press or some other event, then switch to another room and call the second half of a transition in its Room start code.

 Enable the module `transition` in the Catmods tab.
 It signals that it depends on the `tween` catmod, so enable it as well.